Getting Started with WinUI DropDown Color Palette

 <editors:SfDropDownColorPalette SelectedBrush="Yellow"

-Here, Yellow color is selected color in the DropDown Color Palette.
+Here, Yellow is the selected color in the DropDown Color Palette.

 NOTE